-Credits: 3 Prerequisites: STR31 or CDES302 Schedule: 3 hours weekly: Lectures (3)
+Credits: 3 Prerequisites: STR31 or CDES302

 The students will learn about the latest successful business models and strategies for the development of products, services, and concepts, such as crowdsourcing and crowdfunding.
 This course will take the students through these developments.
 They will practice rethinking business models of existing companies through case studies and assignments.